QuinnHLIU/Chinese-Monetary-Policy-Shock-Identification/README.md

 ## Section 3.
 Micro-Level Analysis -- Bond Spread Responses

 We use the most extensive dataset of bond transaction in Chinese capital market, ranging from 2006-2022. (the period is restricted by availability of IRS data).
 We include various ratings and bond types including enterprise bonds, corporate bonds, financial bonds, MTN, SCP and government bonds.
+Apply the same sample selection as in Fang, Wang and Wu (2022).

 We firstly regress daily changes in bond yields on the economy-level $MPS$ and document a significantly positive responses.
 As a normalization, we construct bond spreads as the differences between bond yields and the yield of a representative bond with matched maturity.
 We define a representative bond as the median of AAA bonds.
 All regressions are run on PBOC days only. (otherwise the sample would be too large to be possibly estimated!)